enmanuelbayen/Budget-app-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for giving us the opportunity to learn and grow as developers and also We like to thank our family, they are all our support. 🌟
+- I would like to thank to my family and God for the opportunities to always improve despite adversity, my girlfriend and friends for being there for me, and Microverse for providing a platform to achieve this goal. 🌟

+> Original design idea by [Gregoire Vella on Behance.](https://www.behance.net/gregoirevella)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>